-They are allocated to household and non-household efficiency measures.
+They are allocated to household and non-household efficiency measures from Table 1 of the June Return.

-Services to Developers: These costs are chargeable work supervision costs by Distribution Administration and the salary costs of staff who deal directly with developers with regard to new services.
-They are allocated directly to this Retail activity.
-Last year only the Distribution Administration supervision costs were allocated to Retail.
+Services to Developers: These costs are chargeable work supervision costs by Distribution Administration and are allocated directly to this Retail activity.

-All costs only relate to non-household customers.
+All costs are allocated to non-household.